Niramay27/music-player/README.md

 The other files in the folder are the images required for the page.

-You can run the code by cloning the files in you pc.
+To run this project locally, follow these steps:
+1. Clone the repository: git clone https://github.com/Niramay27/music-player.git
+2. Navigate to the project directory
+3. Go Live on the index.html page.

 IMPORTANT: replace my local address of the songs html page to YOUR local address where songs.html loads.